ClementPla/RetinalViT/README.md

 Our code uses pretrained weights, either on ImageNet (coming from the great [timm library](https://timm.fast.ai/)) or from the Retinal Foundation Model [RETFound](https://github.com/rmaphoh/RETFound_MAE/tree/main).
 Please cite them accordingly if you use this code.

-This repository adapts these models to fit in the pytorch-lightning and weights and biases framework for ease of experimentation.
+This repository adapts these models to fit in the [pytorch-lightning](https://lightning.ai/) and [Weights and Biases](https://wandb.ai/) framework for ease of experimentation.

 ## Dynamic Tokens Resampling